Skip to main content

 With so many tasty dog food varieties from Kibbles ‘n Bits® available, how do you keep them on track?

 We all know from experience that you can have too much of a good thing.
 The same applies to your pet and the food they love.
 With so many tasty dog food varieties from Kibbles ‘n Bits® available, how do you keep them on the healthy portion track without derailing at bingeville?
-The following tips and tricks can help.
+First, be sure to check the on-pack feeding instructions for specific guidance on how to feed your dog.
+Then, the following tips and tricks can help.

 Feeding times vary by age